 • Fix the Underused Housing Tax regulations to exclude home builders and developers.

 The federal government has policy levers to address climate change and improve affordability in tandem—and it will take smart policy to achieve this.
-Many new policy directions that put pressures for more stringent codes and regulations are very important, e.g. climate change mitigation, resiliency, accessibility and others.
+Many new policy directions that put pressures for more stringent codes and regulations (e.g. climate change mitigation, resiliency, accessibility and others) are very important, but expensive.

 While there is an important role that housing can play it is important to ensure that addressing climate change does not exacerbate housing affordability challenges along the continuum, driving homeownership further out of reach for more individuals and families, and reducing the number of social housing units that can be built.

 In addition, it’s important to recognize that today’s new homes are already very efficient (and will continue to become even more efficient).
 But to address climate change within the sector, it’s critical to address the existing housing stock through energy retrofits during home renovations.
-CHBA’s Net Zero Home Labelling Program has expanded to include renovations to address this need.
+CHBA’s Net Zero Home Labelling Program includes renovations to address this need.

 CHBA recommends having the EnerGuide Rating System (ERS) label on all houses at the time of resale to raise the energy literacy of Canadians, help home valuations truly reflect energy efficiency, and further encourage Canadians to make energy efficiency and retrofit investments on an accelerated pace in ways they can afford.
-Further, the ERS should be expanded and promoted as the backbone of all renovation incentives, tax credits, and other energy efficiency initiatives by governments, utilities, and other organizations.
 Consistency and clarity can help homeowners tackle climate change.

 Recommendations: